HomeDev GuideRecipesAPI Reference

 Typed content references

-When you configure a Content Reference property with a specific type, other than Any, the CMS:
+When you configure a Content Reference property with a specific type other than Any, CMS:

-• Limits the content picker to content matching the declared type T.
+• Limits the content picker to content matching the allowed type.

 • Returns the full typed object in Optimizely Graph.
 For example, a property typed to ContactBlock returns all fields such as name and email, rather than only contentLink.